iaifi/iaifi.github.io/internal-events.md

     * **Friday, April 22, 2022 4:00-5:00pm**
     * *Flows for inference and interpretability: a Galactic Center Excess case study*
     * Abstract: The source of the so-called Galactic Center Excess (GCE)---an excess of gamma-rays observed from the central regions of the Milky Way---remains an open question.
 Disentangling the various possibilities, such as annihilating dark matter and astrophysical point sources, is a challenging modeling and inference task.
 I will describe some recent attempts at making progress in this direction by leveraging neural simulation-based inference techniques.
 Time permitting, I will describe some ongoing work using generative modeling as a test of robustness of neural network-based inference methods in the context of the GCE.

+* **Special Seminar: Junyu Liu**
+  * **Wednesday, June 1, 2022 2:30-3:30pm**
+  * *An analytic theory for the dynamics of wide quantum neural networks*
+  * Abstract: Parametrized quantum circuits can be used as quantum neural networks and have the potential to outperform their classical counterparts when trained for addressing learning problems.
+To date, much of the results on their performance on practical problems are heuristic in nature.
+In particular, the convergence rate for the training of quantum neural networks is not fully understood.
+Here, we analyze the dynamics of gradient descent for the training error of a class of variational quantum machine learning models.
+We define wide quantum neural networks as parameterized quantum circuits in the limit of a large number of qubits and variational parameters.
+We then find a simple analytic formula that captures the average behavior of their loss function and discuss the consequences of our findings.
+For example, for random quantum circuits, we predict and characterize an exponential decay of the residual training error as a function of the parameters of the system.
+We finally validate our analytic results with numerical experiments.

 ### Fall 2021